aakashthakare/blog/README.md

-# Blog System
+# Blog

 ## What is it?
-This repository is for my blogs.
-I collect notes and prepare a blog draft with the help of repository.

 It's a,
-- System to build and write blogs.
+- System to write and publish blog posts.
 - Collection of all notes and resources.
+- Scratchpad to craft future posts.

 ## Tools
+- Markdown
+- HTML
+- Shell
 - Jekyll
 - Python3
-- Markdown
-- Shell
-- HTML